It's Time to Stand Up for American Indian/Native Studies in Texas

 From: [Your Name]

 I stand in strong support of the American Indian/Native Studies innovative course as approved by the Texas Education Agency in the summer of 2023.
-I call on the Texas State Board of Education to place the AI/NS innovative course on the next available agenda so that it can be reviewed by SBOE members and adopted into the Social Studies TEKS by the end of 2024.
+I call on the Texas State Board of Education to place the AI/NS innovative course on the next available agenda so that it can be reviewed by SBOE members and adopted into the Social Studies TEKS during the 2024-2025 academic year.
+We also call on the board to renew the innovative course this year so that there will be no interruption for districts who are currently offering or want to offer the course.
+Both processes can and should move forward and be completed this year.

-The AI/NS course is fair, rigorous, and balanced.
-The course standards are “high-quality” and are more than ready for the TEKS review process.
-The course is also “age-appropriate” as it would be available to students from 10th to 12th grade.
+In 2018, the SBOE made a commitment to consider for the TEKS Ethnic Studies courses that were brought before it, including a course in Native American Studies.
+The AI/NS course that was developed and presented before the board is fair, rigorous, and balanced.
+The course standards are supported by thousands of Texans and they are more than ready for review.
+Additionally, the course is “age-appropriate” and would be available specifically for students from 10th to 12th grade.

 Native and Ethnic Studies communities in Texas strongly support the AI/NS innovative course as approved by the TEA in the summer of 2023.
-The course has gone through rigorous review and revision, including, two years under development at GPISD, a summer with the TEA’s own Social Studies TEKS Review Work Group E, two and a half years of a pilot at GPISD, and six months working with the TEA to arrive at the innovative course that is available for public view.
-In addition, Robstown ISD and Crowley ISD have adopted the innovative course, and Fort Worth ISD and several other districts are in the process of adopting the course as well.
+The course has gone through rigorous review and revision: including, two years under development at GPISD, a summer with the TEA’s Social Studies TEKS Review Work Group E, and six months with the TEA innovative course approval process.
+The course is now entering its fourth pilot year.
+In addition, Robstown ISD and Crowley ISD have adopted the innovative course, and several other districts are in the process of adopting the course as well.
 In August of 2023, the Curriculum of Instruction reviewed the course and voted to bring it to the full board for review.
-In November of 2023, then SBOE Board Chair Ellis expressed his intent to bring the course for review the following year without any objection.
+In November 2023, then SBOE Board Chair Ellis expressed his intent to bring the course for review the following year without any objection.

-1) We call on SBOE Chair Kinsey to bring the AI/NS innovative course for “First Reading” at the next available SBOE board meeting.
-The course is fair, balanced, and of "high quality."
-It is ready to review.
+1) We call on SBOE Chair Kinsey to bring the AI/NS innovative course for “First Reading” at the next available SBOE board meeting so that the TEKS-based review and adoption process can be completed by the end of the 2024-2025 school year.

-2) We call on SBOE board members to engage in a good faith review of the course that honors the field and tradition of American Indian/Native Studies and engages with Native scholars and knowledge-keepers.
-AI/NS scholars, educators, and community members stand at the ready to help address any concerns that may arise during the review process.
-For this to be possible, however, the course has to be brought to “First Reading.”
+3) Once the course moves forward to review, we call on the SBOE Chair and board members to engage in a good faith review of the course that honors the field and tradition of American Indian/Native Studies and engages with the Native community-members and content experts who created the course.

 The Texas State Board of Education has a history of leadership when it comes to Ethnic Studies.
 The Texas SBOE made Texas the first state in the nation to adopt a secondary level Mexican American Studies (MAS) course in 2018 and, in 2020, unanimously approved an African American Studies (AAS) course.
 Since then, course enrollment for MAS and AAS grew to nearly 6,500 students during the 2020-2021 school year.
 Just two years later, and despite going through a major pandemic, Ethnic Studies course enrollment is up nearly 300%, with close to 18,000 students enrolled in a TEKS-based MAS or AAS course during the 2022-2023 school year (Source: TEA).